Sanchaksh/GChat/README.md

 # Gchat

 A Flutter project for chatting.
+I used Android Studio and you can you any editor of your choice for ex: VS Code, IntelliJ, etc.

 ## Getting Started